 Read more about Start’s Value Pyramid by downloading the full version of this article: Finders Keepers, Find the Value in Your Customer Experience and Keep your Customers Coming Back.

 Retail experiences that are designed to meet people’s societal needs (at the pinnacle of our pyramid) deliver an almost anti-shopping spirit.
 They aim to enrich our lives above and beyond a simple purchase or trip to the shops.
-A handful of brands are realising this value and responding, using physical, store based experiences to make deeper connections and give something back to shoppers.
+A handful of brands are realising this value and responding, using physical, store-based experiences to make deeper connections and give shoppers something back.
 The right experience here increases dwell time and the more time customers spend in your store, the higher chance a brand will have to build relationships and create conversion.

 US outdoor lifestyle brand, Patagonia, delivers this kind of reciprocal value, holistically, through all its touchpoints and communications.
-The consistent and innovative way it lives its message through the experience it delivers reflects the ethics if its supply chain and instils its ecological message.
+The consistent and innovative way it lives its message, through the experience it delivers, reflects the ethics of its supply chain and instils its ecological message.

 This is the short read.
 The full version of this article is here, with more insights into best practice brands, such as Lululemon, Ikea and Patagonia, and how they create lasting value through their customer experiences.
 You can also download an example of Start’s Delivery Framework and start planning how your brand can deliver defining value.